kinensake/compileronline/README.md

 This tool is used to compile your code (C/C++, javascript,...) in web browsers.

 ## Supported Propraming Language
-- C/C++
+- C/C++, Javascript.
-- In the future: javascript, python, java,...
+- In the future: python, java,...

 ## Installation
 1. Download and extract source code